abra-code/replay/mcp_tools_reference.md

 ## Access control

 Configured via `--allow-write <dir>` (read+write) and `--allow-read <dir>` (read-only) flags at server startup.
 Every path in every tool call is validated against these lists. `/` is not a valid allowed directory.

+### Project (working) directory

+The **first** allowed directory — whichever `--allow-read`/`--allow-write` path appears first on the command line — is treated as the **project (working) directory** for the session.
+It is the conceptual root of the workspace the server is operating on.
+Tools that accept an optional `directory` use it as the default base: `grep_files`, given relative `globs` and no `directory`, resolves those globs under the project directory.
+Relative globs are **never** resolved against the process's actual working directory (`getcwd`), which is unspecified for a server launched by an MCP client.